 - Write it down.
 Some people find that writing about the things they're feeling, or keeping a diary, can be helpful.
 If you don't want to write about it, you could try other creative ways to express how you're feeling, like drawing or painting. - Say it out loud.
 Some people find that talking about what they're going through, or what's happened in their day, can help them to recognise how they feel about what's happened.
-You don't have to do this with another person.
-You could try it at home on your own. - Practise mindfulness.
-Mindfulness is a technique which involves making a special effort to notice what's happening in the present moment (in your mind, body and surroundings), without judging anything.
-Mindfulness can help you to notice the negative and positive feelings you're having.
+You don't have to do this with another person you could try it at home on your own. - Use techniques which help you to notice what's happening in the present moment.
+For example, mindfulness.
+Mindfulness involves making a special effort to notice what's happening in your mind, body and surroundings, without judging anything.
+It can help you to notice the negative and positive feelings you're having.
+Mindfulness can be practised in different ways.
+For example, mindful eating, meditation, or doing body scans before and after your shift.